-Adults who wish to receive upper secondary educational qualification may enrol in regular upper secondary education programmes with special adjustments for adults.
+Adults who wish to acquire upper secondary educational qualification may enrol in regular upper secondary education programmes with special adjustments for adults.
 The organisation of education is adapted to meet the needs of adults.
-In the 2014/2015 school year, 13 327 adults were enrolled on upper secondary adult education programmes.
+In the 2017/2018 school year, 18 690 adults were enrolled in upper secondary adult education programmes.
 The institutions that organise the adult education that leads to an educational qualification are primarily upper secondary schools with adult education units; the enrolment percentage of adults in these institutions was at 57% of all adults in upper secondary education.
-Of the 2 291 adults who completed upper secondary education, as many as three quarters finished upper secondary technical education and slightly less than a quarter (24%) the upper secondary vocational education.
+Of the 2 940 adults who completed upper secondary education, as many as three quarters finished upper secondary technical education and a quarter (26%) the upper secondary vocational education.